Gyuri1/SecureEndpoint_List_AV_Engine/README.md

    pip install requests
    ```

-   Please update these variables according to your Secure Endpoint API:
+   Please update these variables in the script according to your Secure Endpoint API:
    - CLIENT_ID = "XXX"
    - API_KEY = "YYY"